NadavLidor/aishub-collector/README.md

 # aishub-collector

-AIShub collector gets data from AIShub network and stores it to the MySQL database for later use.
+AIShub collector gets data from AISHub network and stores it to the MySQL database for later use.
 The script is written in Python 3.

 The collector contains three scripts: